El Bañuelo

-The Bañuelo or El Bañuelo (a diminutive of Spanish baño "bath"), also known as the Baño del Nogal ("Bath of the Walnut") or Hammam al-Yawza (حمام الجوزة), is a preserved historic hammam (Islamic bathhouse) in Granada, Spain.
+The Bañuelo or El Bañuelo (a diminutive of Spanish baño "bath"), also known as the Baño del Nogal ("Bath of the Walnut") or Hammam al-Yawza (حمام الجوزة), is a preserved historic hammam (Islamic bathhouse) in Granada, Spain, dating from the 11th or 12th century.
 It is located in the Albaicin quarter of the city, on the banks of the Darro River.
 It was used as a bathhouse until the 16th century, before becoming defunct and converted to other uses.
 In the 20th century it underwent restorations and is now a tourist attraction.

 History

 Bathhouses (hammams) of this type were a common feature of Muslim cities across the Muslim world, serving both a social and religious purpose.
 They assisted Muslims in the performance of ablutions, especially the full-body ablutions or ghusl, which were required for certain situations.
 They also served the general purpose of hygiene as well as being a place for socialization.
 Their layout and function was modeled on the Roman bathhouses which preceded them and which had already been part of urban life in the region for generations.

 About a dozen historic remains of Islamic bathhouses (hammams) have been found in Granada, though most are of modest form, with the exception of the lavish 14th-century Comares Baths in the Alhambra.
 The Bañuelo is the only hammam in Granada, outside the Alhambra, which has been restored and made accessible to the public.
 It is traditionally dated to the time of the Zirids (a Taifa kingdom based in Granada) in the 11th century, during the reign of Badis or Abdallah, based on an early study by Leopoldo Torres Balbás.
 Later researchers have suggested that the building dates from the 12th century or later, based on its layout and the style of its masonry.
 The baths would have been located inside the al-Qasaba al-Qadima or Old Alcazaba, the former royal citadel located over what later became the Albaicin, before the Alhambra became the seat of power.

 After the fall of Granada to Spanish Catholic in 1492, at the end of the Reconquista, the bathhouse continued to be repaired and maintained during the 16th century as it continued to be used by the city's morisco population.
 In later centuries the baths ceased their original function and were used as a public laundry facility and later as a dwelling (a later residential structure was built over a part of the structure, fronting the street).
 In 1918 the site was declared a Cultural Heritage Property of Spain, and in 1927-28 Torres Balbás carried out the first restoration works.
 Restoration works continued throughout the 20th century, and the building is currently open as a tourist and historic site.